The Sermonon the Mount site.

 For text in English, only web safe fonts are used.
 For text in other languages, this site is designed to use the following fonts:

 All three are Open Type fonts and may be downloaded freely from SIL International (scripts.sil.org).
 The use of Microsoft ® WEFT technology was tried, but proved too cumbersome.
-Therefore the site looks for a variety of other commonly used alternatives.
+Therefore, if the preferred font is not available, the site looks for a variety of other commonly used alternatives.
 If you have ever installed an electronic Bible package then it is likely that you will have one of these.
 If not, then the site tries to use Times New Roman and, failing that, the browsers default serif font.
-Under Windows ®, Times New Roman does a reasonable job.
-The failover heirachy for all three languages includes the free Cardo font from Fonts for Scholars (http://scholarsfonts.net).
+Under Windows ®, Times New Roman does a reasonable job of rendering some foreign language text.
+The fail-over hierarchy for all three languages includes the free Cardo font from Fonts for Scholars (http://scholarsfonts.net).

 When viewing pages that use Hebrew it is advisable to enable Unicode support in your browser where that option exists.